Alice Everett: Career in astronomy

 After five years at Greenwich, Everett became tired of the low salary and began looking for work elsewhere.
 She failed to get a position at the Dunsink Observatory, Dublin, and instead obtained a three-year temporary post at the Astrophysical Observatory of Potsdam, then Europe's leading institution for astrophysical research.
-Everett began working at the observatory as a scientific assistant in October 1895, becoming the first woman to work in an observatory in Germany and continued to work on the Carte du Ciel project.
+Everett began working at the observatory as a scientific assistant in October 1895, becoming the first woman to work in an observatory in Germany.
+She continued to work on the Carte du Ciel project.
 During her time in Potsdam she measured stars on photographic chart-plates and in one year, 1897, helped measure the positions of 22,000 stars.
 She left Potsdam July 1899.
-Everett moved for a one year post at the observatory of Vassar College in the United States where she wrote two papers with Mary Whitney.
+Everett moved for a one-year post at the observatory of Vassar College in the United States where she wrote two papers with Mary Whitney.
 James Keeler, director of the Lick Observatory had hoped to hire her for the spectroscopic programme at the observatory but was unable to obtain funds.
 Instead Everett would return to London in 1900 where her interests turned from astronomy to the related field of optics.
 Her astronomical career came to an end at the age of 35.

+Asteroid namesake

+In 2023, asteroid 50727 Aliceverett was named in her honor.